theupdateframework/pep-on-pypi-with-tuf/README.rst

 If a threshold number of *root* keys have been compromised, then PyPI MUST take the steps taken when the *targets* role has been compromised.
 All of the *root* keys must also be replaced.

+In order to replace a compromised *root* key or any other top-level role key, the *root* role signs a new *root.json* file that lists the updated trusted keys for the role.
+When replacing *root* keys, PyPI will sign the new *root.json* file with both the new and old root keys until all clients are known to have obtained the new *root.json* file (a safe assumption is that this will be a very long time or never).
+Since *root.json* is only updated by clients that already trust a threshold number of the keys included in the new *root.json*, setting aside reserved off-pypi keys to sign *root.json* specifically for outdated clients is an option.
+There is no risk posed by continuing to sign the *root.json* file with revoked keys because once clients have updated they no longer trust the revoked key.
+This is only to ensure that outdated clients remain able to update.

 It is also RECOMMENDED that PyPI sufficiently document compromises with security bulletins.
 These security bulletins will be most informative when